Eric Lindros trade: Background

 As an amateur, Lindros played junior ice hockey for the Oshawa Generals of the Ontario Hockey League (OHL).
 He had been selected by the Sault Ste.
 Marie Greyhounds of the OHL, but he refused to play for them, and was traded to Oshawa.
 This led to a rule change that allowed players to play closer to their home.
 He led the Generals to the Memorial Cup in 1990, and won the Red Tilson Trophy, given to the Most Outstanding Player in the OHL, in 1991.
 That year, he was named the Canadian Hockey League (CHL) Player of the Year and won the CHL Top Draft Prospect Award.
-Lindros was considered the best prospect available in the 1991 NHL Entry Draft, and received the nickname "The Next One", as a possible successor to Wayne Gretzky, known as "The Great One".
+Lindros was considered the best prospect available in the 1991 NHL entry draft, and received the nickname "The Next One", as a possible successor to Wayne Gretzky, known as "The Great One".

-The Quebec Nordiques, who won 26 games combined in the 1989–90 and 1990–91 seasons, held the first overall selection in the draft for the third consecutive year.
+The Quebec Nordiques, who won 28 games combined in the 1989–90 and 1990–91 seasons, held the first overall selection in the draft for the third consecutive year.
 They had selected Mats Sundin and Owen Nolan in the previous two drafts, and also had rising star Joe Sakic.
-However, Lindros stated before the draft that he would hold out and refuse to play for Quebec.
-It was widely speculated that Lindros wanted to play in an English-speaking area that would present him with more endorsement opportunities, although Lindros himself insisted later that he was motivated solely by antipathy toward Nordiques owner Marcel Aubut.
+Lindros, however, stated before the draft that he would hold out and refuse to play for Quebec if they drafted him.
+It was widely speculated that Lindros wanted to play in an English-speaking area that would present him with more endorsement opportunities, although Lindros himself later insisted that he was motivated solely by antipathy toward Nordiques owner Marcel Aubut.

 The Nordiques selected Lindros despite the warning.
 He asked for a $3 million annual salary with the hopes that Quebec would trade him.
 Rather than sign with Quebec, he returned to Oshawa for the 1991–92 season and represented Canada in the 1992 Winter Olympics.
-Meanwhile, Lindros reportedly rejected a 10-year contract offer worth at least $50 million from the Nordiques in March 1992, although, Quebec denied making the offer.
+Meanwhile, Lindros reportedly rejected a 10-year contract offer worth at least $50 million from the Nordiques in March 1992, although Quebec denied making the offer.
 Gord Kirke acted as legal counsel to Lindros during this time, and led contract negotiations.
 Kirke later stated about the incident that, "There were all kinds of allegations of Eric being anti-Quebec.
 But I knew it to be absolutely false.
 It had more to do with the management of the team".

 By June 1992, the Nordiques announced that they were moving towards trading Lindros, and were engaged in trade discussions with the Toronto Maple Leafs, Calgary Flames, New Jersey Devils, Philadelphia Flyers, and Detroit Red Wings.
 The Red Wings were reported to be willing to trade Steve Yzerman, Steve Chiasson, and numerous draft picks to the Nordiques for Lindros.
 Yzerman indicated that he would also hold out from the Nordiques, should Detroit trade him to Quebec.